 Graham Academy celebrates diversity of expression, loving and living, and supporting youth

 in being their best selves!

 HISTORY OF GRAHAM ACADEMY

 The Graham Academy is proud to be founded based upon the rich history of Dr. Gary Graham’s work here in Corner Brook.
-The Graham Academy gets its name and spirit from Gary Graham, the chair of Gros Morne Summer Music from 2007 – 2019, and the recipient of both the Order of Newfoundland and an Honorary Doctorate from Memorial University for excellence in music education and lifelong service to the arts.
+The Graham Academy gets its name and spirit from Gary Graham, the chair of Camber Arts from 2007 – 2019, and the recipient of both the Order of Newfoundland and an Honorary Doctorate from Memorial University for excellence in music education and lifelong service to the arts.
 Each initiative of the Graham Academy celebrates and supports the continuation of a different aspect of fifty years of Dr. Graham’s teaching in Corner Brook.